Editor – This post is part of a 10-part series:

-- How to Choose a Kubernetes Ingress Controller, Part 3: Open Source vs Default vs Commercial (this post)
+- A Guide to Choosing an Ingress Controller, Part 3: Open Source vs. Default vs. Commercial (this post)

 - A Guide to Choosing an Ingress Controller, Part 4: NGINX Ingress Controller Options

 Congratulations!
-After reading Part 1 and Part 2 of our series, you’re almost ready to select an Ingress controller.
+After reading the first two parts of our guide to choosing an Ingress controller, you’re almost ready to select one.
 Let’s recap where we’ve been so far:

 - In Part 1, we discuss how to identify your requirements, including performance, budget, use cases, architecture, and ownership.